 This is your minimum savings per paycheck.
 No matter what, this is what needs to go into your emergency fund.

 You might be thinking: Wait a minute.
-If all of my savings gets lumped together in one savings account, how do I know what is part of the emergency fund and what might be for something else?
+If all of my savings are lumped together in one savings account, how do I know what is the emergency fund and is for something else?
 Is all my savings account the emergency fund?
 Should I open a new separate account?

 Learn more in my Budget Guide: Organize Your Savings! post.

 2. Set up a direct deposit into your savings account.

 The easiest way to ensure that you don’t spend money intended for your emergency is to take it out of your checking account immediately after you receive your paycheck.
 Do it first, not last!

 Already have your paychecks direct deposited?
 Work with your HR to send a small amount of each paycheck ($25 or $50) directly into your savings account.
 If you cannot do that, many banks allow you to set up an automatic transfer between your checking and savings accounts.
 You can transfer the money earmarked for your emergency fund right away.